The equivalence of lattice and Heegaard Floer homology: Background

 We form the $K_i$-direction of $\cL_{\a}$ as follows.
-The first step corresponds to performing a surface isotopy which moves $z_i$ to $w_i$ along the arc $\lambda_i$.
-This changes only the special meridian $\a_i^s$.
-The subsequent steps in the $K_i$-direction correspond to moving $\a_i^s$ in the component $A_i$, while avoiding the basepoint $w_i$, so that it returns to its original position.
-This is achieved by a sequence of isotopies and handleslides of $\a_i^s$ across the other components of $\as_0$.
+Note that the surface isotopy $\phi_i$ only changes the special meridian $\a_i^s$.
+The subsequent steps in the $K_i$-direction correspond to moving $\a_i^s$ in the region $A_i\subset \Sigma\setminus \as_0$, while avoiding the basepoint $w_i$, so that $\a_i^s$ returns to its original position.
+This is achieved by a sequence of isotopies and handleslides of $\a_i^s$ across curves in $\as_0$.
+See Figure~\ref{cor:2}.
 Since all of the $A_i$ have disjoint interiors, we may do this independently for each link component of $L$ which has a beta-parallel arc.
 Each of the curves of $\as_0$ is stationary in this construction.
 To form the hyperbox $\cL_{\a}$, we perform small Hamiltonian translations to each curve of $\as_0$ to achieve admissibility.
 The construction of $\cL_{\b}$ is similar.